What is coding?

 Training history

-To become a professional MITI coder at MIC Lab, a basic training is required and is evaluated with a reliability control.
-Continuous training is then required.
-In 2005, when MIC Lab was established as a research group at Karolinska Institutet, the first coders were trained at the University of New Mexico, USA, by Dr. Theresa Moyers and colleagues who developed MITI.
-In 2005, Dr. Moyers and Dr. Ernst trained the coders at MIC Lab.
-In 2006, Dr. Denise Ernst and Dr. Carolina Yahne provided training, and in 2007, MIC Lab coders were trained in MITI and CLAMI (a precursor to CLEAR) by Dr. Ernst.
-In 2015, Dr. Ernst trained MIC Lab coders in MITI 4.2.1.
+When MIC Lab was established in 2005 as a research group at Karolinska Institute, the first coders were trained at the University of New Mexico, USA by Dr Theresa Moyers, who, together with colleagues, developed MITI.
+In 2005, Dr Moyers and Dr Ernst trained the coders at MIC Lab.
+In 2006, Dr Denise Ernst and Dr Carolina Yahne provided training, and in 2007, MIC Lab coders were trained in both MITI and CLAMI (the precursor to CLEAR) by Dr Ernst.
+In 2015, Dr Ernst trained MIC Lab coders in MITI 4.2.1.

 Training meetings

-Inter-coder reliability
+Inter-rater reliability

-Scientific assessment of MI competence
+Scientific Assessment of MI Competence

-Monitoring of MI competence
+Monitoring of MI Competence